kamarianakis/glGA-SDK-public/README.md

   - CUDA
   - AMD ROCm
 - OpenVR access to steamVR library for basic VR cross VR-HMD support
-- Jupyter notebooks for literate programming, algorithmic exploration and teaching
+- Jupyter notebooks for literate programming, CG algorithmic exploration and teaching
   1. CG Character Rendering
      1. Path tracing (*Shirley's "Ray tracing in a Weekend" and SmallPT*)
      2. Phong Lighting and Shading with point lights